curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-09-handling-touch-events.markdown

 }
 ```

-and change the implementation of `touchesBegan` and `touchesMoved` to call
+The new implementation of `touchesBegan` and `touchesMoved` call `touchHandler`,
-`touchHandler`, that is a private instance method (the one that I lazily refused
+that is a `GameScene`'s private instance method (the one that I lazily refused
-to create earlier) to update the cursor position relatively to its last position
+to create earlier), to update the cursor position relatively to its last
-if the device os is `tvOS`:
+position if the device os is `tvOS`:

 ```swift
 override func touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?) {